-As human life expectancy has increased, so too has the burden of age-related diseases such as cancer,and .
+As human life expectancy has increased, so too has the burden of age-related diseases such as cancer, Alzheimer’s and heart disease.
 Consequently, research has focused on understanding and developing treatments for these individual diseases.
 While such efforts have improved management of these conditions and extended lifespan, they have not necessarily yielded corresponding improvements in healthspan.
 People now live longer, but accumulate morbidities at a similar rate, often suffering from multiple disabilities in their later years.

 A more effective approach would be to address the root of the problem – the process of ageing itself.
 Finding ways to slow biological ageing in humans should delay the onset of age-related diseases.
 Furthermore, while chronic diseases have limited interaction, ageing is a fundamental system-wide process that increases risk for most chronic diseases, while also weakening the immune system and, consequently, the effectiveness of vaccination.
 Thus, a single intervention that slows ageing could have far greater impact than separate interventions targeting different chronic diseases.

 Over the past decade, we have begun to see translation of some anti-ageing approaches from the lab into clinical trials, however, the effectiveness of these interventions can be hard to assess because age-related diseases progress over decades.
 This is why biomarkers of ageing are important.
 A biomarker of ageing is a process that can be measured in order to gauge the true biological age of a cell, such as changes in DNA methylation patterns.
 This allows researchers to assess the impact of an intervention on the rate of biological ageing, without the need for very long studies.
 Identifying practical and accurate biomarkers of ageing is an ongoing field of research.